Setting Up a Cassandra Node Cluster

 Before You Begin

-You must have at least two Cassandra nodes set up and configured according to the Deploy A Scalable And Development-Driven NoSQL DB With Apache Cassandra guide.
-The Cassandra nodes should have equal or similar hardware specs; otherwise, bottlenecks can occur.
+You must have at least two Cassandra nodes set up and configured.
+These nodes should have equal or similar hardware specs; otherwise, bottlenecks can occur.
+To install Apache Cassandra, see the Installing Apache Cassandra guide and select your distribution.

 Most of the commands in this guide require root privileges in order to execute.
 You may work through the guide as-is if you can run the commands under the root account in your system.
 Alternatively, an elevated user account with sudo privileges can be used as long as each command is prefixed with